aalars/omnomnomnivoor/README.md

 ## How to use it?

 1. Install Copier: `pip install copier`
-2. Create a new project: `copier gh:aalars/omnomnomnivoor`
+2. Create a new project: `copier copy --vcs-ref master gh:aalars/omnomnomnivoor /part/to/your/project`
 3. Answer the questions
 4. Done!